 As unattractive as rust stains are, they can usually be removed if you use the correct products.
 These environmentally friendly methods are both inexpensive and simple.
 You may already have these items around your home so you can begin removing the rust right away.
 Start by opening all windows and turning on fans for ventilation.
 Proceed by concocting your own homemade rust remover.

 - Lemon Juice and Borax The combination of lemon juice and Borax powder, which is made from a natural mineral, usually removes rust stains.
 Combine a cup of Borax with half a cup of lemon juice and stir until the solution becomes a paste.
 Apply the paste onto the stain using a sponge and let it absorb into the porcelain for a few hours.

 - Baking soda with white distilled vinegar Pour half a cup of baking soda into the bowl and spray it with vinegar.
 Let it to sit for 30 minutes, then scrub the toilet bowl with a sturdy brush.
 If there are still stains after scrubbing, add a second half cup of baking soda with warm water and saturate the stains.

 You Do the Cleaning, We Do the Fixing

-For functional problems, such as pipe leaks and backups, call Plumbing & Heating Specialist.
-Our special offers keep plumbing repairs affordable for Snohomish residences.
-Feel free, though, to experiment with cleaning hacks for removing toilet bowl rust stains.
+If these DIY methods don’t work, contact our pros for professional help.
+Plumbing & Heating Specialist is your answer for all functional plumbing problems such as pipe leaks and backups.
+Our special offers keep plumbing repairs affordable for Shoreline residences.
+Feel free, though, to experiment with DIY methods for removing toilet bowl rust stains.

 Serving Customers in Snohomish, King & Pierce Counties, including Lynnwood, Mukilteo, Edmonds, Mill Creek, Bothell, Snohomish, Shoreline, Brier, Mountlake Terrace, Maltby, Lake Forest Park, Everett, Marysville, Lake Stevens & Woodway